Knowledge Base

 Importing and exporting strings

-To keep track of an import, click on Settings (next to Get Terms) and Import rules.
+To keep track of an import, click on Settings (next to Export) and Import rules.
 You can tag the imported terms (All, New, Obsolete or With changed translations) with one or more tags of your choice.
 Tags can be used to filter strings during translation and/or on export.

-To export strings (both terms and translations) from your POEditor project to the files on your repo, select your desired languages, choose at the bottom of the integration page to Export to the code hosting platform you use and press Go.
+To download strings (both terms and translations) from a certain language in your POEditor project to the files on your repo, simply click on the Export button corresponding to the language.

 To export just specific groups of strings, use the Export rules option in Settings.